jpype-project/jpype/doc/userguide.rst

 --------------------

-JPype uses the Python global import module dictionary, a global Python to Java class map, and global JNI typemanager map.
+JPype uses the Python global import module dictionary, a global Python to Java class map, and global JNI TypeManager map.
 These resources are all tied to the JVM that is started or attached.
 Thus operating more than one JVM does not appear to be possible under the current implementation.
 Further, as of Java 1.2 there is no support for creating more than one JVM in the same process.